How to Bet on Sports in West Virginia

 All sports betting platforms on this page are verified by our staff to be legal, licensed and safe.
 The apps are easy to use, and they make it simple to sign up.
 The sportsbooks in West Virginia will offer live betting, points spreads, moneylines, and more.

 Sports fans in West Virginia can research these sportsbooks and find the best promotions available.
 With sports action in full swing this Fall, there is no better time to take advantage of one of the many offers that these sportsbooks have available.

 2. Choose the Best New-User Bonus

-DraftKings has a sign-up bonus worth up to $1,000.
+DraftKings has a sign-up bonus worth up to $1,050.
 To take advantage, just create an account and make a deposit of at least $5.
-It will match up to 20% of your initial deposit up to $500.
-DraftKings will also match your first bet with a risk-free bet of up to $500.
+It will match up to 20% of your initial deposit up to $1,000 and gift you a $50 free bet.
+The offer is valid with any Lineups.com DraftKings Link.

 Top Rated West Virginia Sportsbook Apps

 West Virginia Promo Value